 The Hall of Fame inductees and recognized individuals are selected on the basis of their contributions that have provided countywide, state, national or international impact.
 Achievement for recognition may have been in the arts, humanities, business, industry, agriculture, health, government, politics, sports, education, homemaking, the media, volunteer activities, distinguished personal achievements or any other specified area.

-The women inducted into the Greene County Women's Hall of Fame at a ceremony in September, 2017, are:
+The women to be inducted into the Greene County Women's Hall of Fame at a ceremony in September, 2018, are:

 Nominees must be native-born Greene Countians or currently residing in the county (a 10-year residency is required)